jkmrto/website/content/posts/api-rest-with-cowboy.md

 next: /tutorials/github-pages-blog
 prev: /tutorials/automated-deployments
 title: Api Rest With Cowboy
-description: This tutorial will show you how to create a simple theme in Hugo.
+description: This tutorial will explain how to create a simple API REST with cowboy(plug_cowboy)
 weight: 10
 ---